jtpmx/where-am-i/README.md

 ## Configuration

 Configuration is done via a YAML file. `services` contains an entry for each enabled third-party service.
-This is an ordered list, ranked from most-preferrable to least:
+Note: It is possible to add multiple copies of a service (Google Maps API for example) with different credentials. `services` is an ordered list, ranked from the most-preferrable service configuration to the least favorable:

     services:
       SERVICE NAME:
         credentials:
           API_KEY: SECRET_API_KEY

-The default configuration file `config.yml` has two entries, one for each of the two supported services b default: Google Maps API and HERE.
+The default configuration file `config.yml` has two entries, one for each of the two supported services by default: Google Maps API and HERE.
 The tilde (~) is a placeholder for the API credentials which you are responsible for acquiring.
 For instructions on getting an HERE key, see the following document: https://developer.here.com/map/API.
 For Google Maps, see: https://developers.google.com/maps/documentation/javascript/get-api-key.

     services:
       Google Maps API: